 Student Membership @ €30.00 – if you graduated in 2020 your fee will increase 12 months from the date of joining to €160.00, the membership rate for First Year Post Qualify, however, if you are currently unemployed, then the association can offer you the unemployed rate of €50.00 (contact the office to discuss your membership options).
 Please note that if you are employed in a non-social work post, that is still classed as “working”, and therefore the First Year Post Qualify rate of €160.00 will apply to you.

-Fitness to Practice Legal Expense Coverage: The IASW provides Fitness to Practise Legal Expenses cover FREE to the 'working' membership categories ONLY; Full-Time, Part-Time (20hrs or less) and 1st Year Post Qualify members.
+Fitness to Practice Legal Expense Coverage: The IASW provides Fitness to Practise Legal Expenses cover FREE to the 'working' membership categories ONLY: Full-Time, Part-Time (20hrs or less) and First Year Post Qualify members.

 Tax Relief: Membership fees to a professional body do not qualify under any tax refund scheme.
 Registered CORU professionals may claim tax relief (at 20%) against the CORU annual retention fee where there is a statutory requirement for registration with CORU.
 You can also print a copy of your payment receipt and retention certificate.

 If you have any queries, please contact firstname.lastname@example.org

 CATEGORIES OF MEMBERSHIP

-This category is applicable to members who are qualified over two years and are working over 20 hours per week.
+This category is applicable to members who are qualified over one year and are working over 20 hours per week.

-This category is applicable to members who are qualified over two years and are working 20 hours or less per week
+This category is applicable to members who are qualified over one year and are working 20 hours or less per week